BCDevOps/developer-experience/apps/artifactory/docs/README.md

 ## Using Caching repositories

 To start, you will require a service account.
-Every project set in the cluster is created with one: you will find it in the `tools` namespace, under secrets, with a name of the format
+Every project set in the cluster is created with one: you will find it in the `tools` namespace, under secrets, with a name of the format `[acct-name]-[namespace-name]-[license-plate]`.
+You can also find fuller details about your service account by running the command `oc describe artsvcacct [acct-name]`.

 ### Pulling Artifacts from caching repositories